Psykotikism/Mutant_Tanks/INFORMATION.md

 		{
 			// The Mutant Tank can only attack every time this many seconds passes.
 			// Note: Default attack interval is 2.0 seconds.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Enhancements" section.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// OFF: 0.0